-Agents Robot 1 , Human 1 Objects $Block_1, Can_1, Box_1, Fruit_1, Cup_1, \ldots$ Regions LeftOf 2 , InFrontOf 2 , OnTopOf 2 , Modifiers Quickly 1 , Slowly 1 , Big 2 , Red 2 , \ldots Human actions PickUp 2 , PutDown 2 , Approach 2 , Factual concepts $Mine_1$, Favourite 1 , Forbidden 1 , Planner constraints Intersect 2 , Contact 2 , SpatialRelation 2 , groundings additionally include aggregative constraints conveyed as conjunctive references (e.g., "the block and the can") or associations (e.g., "a set of blocks").
+Grounding symbols can be categorized in terms of the type of concepts they convey about the workspace.
 A set of declarative grounding symbols Γ^{δ} convey knowledge about the robot's workspace.
-These include perceptual concepts $\Gamma^{\mathcal{P}}$ consisting of entities such as objects and agents, static relations like spatial regions (e.g, on, left, front) and event relations that denote interactions (e.g., place, approach, slide) between agents and objects present in the scene.
+These include perceptual concepts $\Gamma^{\mathcal{P}}$ consisting of entities such as objects and agents, static relations like spatial regions (e.g., on, left, front) and event relations that denote interactions (e.g., place, approach, slide) between agents and objects present in the scene.
 Further, declarative groundings include factual concepts $\Gamma^{\mathcal{F}}$ consisting of arbitrary relations representing abstract (non-perceptual) knowledge.
 As an example, the phrase "the cup on the tray is mine and the fruit on the right is fresh" conveys notions of possession and being fresh that are factual.
 The space of facts grows through linguistic interactions where any previously-unknown property of an object is considered a fact.
 Facts can be true of multiple entities simultaneously.
 For example, in the statement, "the fruit and the box on the table are my snack", the notion of snack includes the two indicated objects in the scene.
-The space of grounding symbols can be cumulatively represented as $\Gamma = \Gamma^{\pi} \cup \Gamma^{\mathcal{P}} \cup \Gamma^{\mathcal{F}}$.
-Table 1 lists the representative set of grounding predicates used in this work.